microsoft/ai-developer/Java/challenges/Challenge-03.md

   * Test the AI by http://localhost:3000 launching the application and asking the bot

     ```text
-    Why is current Date and time in Austin"
+    What is current Date and time in Austin"
     ```

     Now, the AI should be able to provide the current time by having Semantic Kernel call the ***GetTime*** function in your plugin.
 The response should be similar to the following: